datarobot-oss/qa-app-streamlit/.github/CONTRIBUTING.md

 This project's maintainers will make every effort to respond to any open issues as soon as possible.

-If you don't get a response within sevent days of creating your issue or pull request, please send us an email at oss-community-management@datarobot.com
+If you don't get a response within seven days of creating your issue or pull request, please send us an email at oss-community-management@datarobot.com